 What to know before studying cyber security, data and analytics as a postgraduate

 UQ is providing Commonwealth Supported Places (CSPs) for a number of postgraduate programs in data, analytics and cyber security in 2025.
 This means that your tuition fees could be significantly reduced.
-Read on to find out what data, analytics and cyber security postgrad programs have CSPs, or browse our full range of postgraduate CSP programs.
+If you're looking for a Master of Data Science Commonwealth Supported Place program, or Master of Cyber Security Commonwealth Supported Place program, UQ might be the right university for you.
+Read on to find out what other data, analytics and cyber security postgrad programs have CSPs, or browse our full range of postgraduate CSP programs.

 Rae’s advice to anyone thinking about starting postgraduate studies is to carefully consider finances and seek scholarship opportunities.